Shivani459/README/README.md

 - 👋 Hi, I’m @Shivani
 - 👀 I’m interested in making new projects and to make it more attractive and innovative
-- 🌱 I’m currently learning B.Tech (ECE)
+- 🌱 I have completed B.Tech in ECE and currently working in birlasoft.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me through my email which id panchalshivani459@gmail.com